aria-ml/dataeval/docs/source/concepts/DatasetBias.md

 correction.

-Statistical significance is assessed with Pearson's chi-squared test of independence, which is the statistic Cramér's V is defined on and which holds its nominal error rate on thin contingency tables where the G-test does not.
+Statistical significance is assessed with Pearson's chi-squared test of independence.
 Both a score threshold (default: 0.3) and a p-value threshold (default: 0.05) must be exceeded before a factor is flagged as correlated.

 ```{important}
 Parity requires a minimum of 5 samples per cell in the contingency table